-This healthy vegetable stir-fry is a perfect speedy recipe for when you need to clean up the veggies in your fridge!
-Use any veggies you already have on hand and pair them with the simple savory and sweet Chinese stir-fry sauce for a delicious simple meal.
-Perfect quick recipe for weeknight dinners and naturally vegan, vegetarian and plant-based.
+This 30-min healthy vegetable stir-fry is a perfect fast recipe for when you need to clean up the veggies in your fridge!
+The simple savory and sweet Chinese stir-fry sauce is so delicious and this recipe makes for a healthy weeknight dinner idea for busy families.
+Naturally vegan and vegetarian.

 And who doesn’t like a yummy veggie stir fry?
-Chow mein, garlic noodles, bok choy tofu stir-fry and this veggie-loaded classic stir-fry all are in a regular rotation in our house.
-We are obsessed with stir fries!
+Our favorite vegan stir-fry recipes are this vegan chow mein, bok choy tofu stir-fry, Thai basil tofu stir fry, and this veggie-loaded classic stir-fry all are in a regular rotation in our house.
+We are obsessed with stir-fries!

-What's so great about this recipe is that you can really use any veggies you want!
+What's so great about this healthy vegan stir fry recipe is that you can really use any veggies you want!
 The sauce comes together so quickly using straightforward ingredients and will be ready by the time the veggies are done cooking.
 This recipe is done in under 20 minutes, making it such an amazing plant-based weeknight dinner!

 Let me know if you gave it a try! ❤️